 Myeloid leukemia begins in early myeloid cells, which become white blood cells (excluding lymphocytes), red blood cells or cells that make platelets.
 Myeloid leukemias are sometimes called myelogenous, myelocytic or myeloblastic leukemias.

 Risk factors for leukemia

 The exact cause of leukemia is unknown, but certain factors can increase the risk of its development.
 These factors include exposure to high levels of radiation and certain chemicals, certain chemotherapy drugs, and some medical conditions, including inherited disorders involving chromosomal and blood abnormalities.

 Symptoms of leukemia

-Symptoms of leukemia vary among patients and depend on the number of leukemia cells in the bloodstream, the type of leukemia, and the area of the body where leukemia cells collect.
+Symptoms of leukemia vary among patients and depend on the number of leukemia cells in the bloodstream, the type of leukemia and the area of the body where leukemia cells collect.
 If the brain is affected, symptoms may include vomiting, confusion, headaches, seizures or loss of muscle control.
 Leukemia may also affect the digestive tract, heart, lungs, kidneys or testes.

-Some other common symptoms of both acute and chronic leukemia include fever, chills, night sweats, swollen or tender lymph nodes, frequent and recurrent infections, weakness, fatigue, easy bruising and bleeding, unexplained weight loss, loss of appetite, discomfort or swelling in the stomach area, and bone or joint pain.
+Common symptoms include fever, chills, night sweats, swollen or tender lymph nodes, frequent and recurrent infections, weakness, fatigue, easy bruising and bleeding, unexplained weight loss, loss of appetite, discomfort or swelling in the stomach area and bone or joint pain.